 Servings: 8 to 10

 This bold-flavored stuffing has an Eastern European flavor profile with its rye bread and fresh mushrooms.
 Seeded rye bread tends to have so much caraway that it overwhelms stuffing; start with a seedless rye and you can add caraway to suit your taste.
-Create your own custom stuffing recipe with the Stuffing Recipe Maker.

 Add the bread to the large mixing bowl, along with the parsley, chives, and caraway seeds and toss well.
 Add salt and pepper to taste.